Woman wants justice after group of men vandalize car in Walmart parking lot

 "This is just something I did not want to be dealing with at this time," said Sydney Williams.

-Just like everyone else, Williams has a lot on her mind, but yesterday her one-month-old car was damaged.
+Just like everyone else, Williams has a lot on her mind, but yesterday her 1-month-old car was damaged.

 "It's my property.
 I worked hard for, so I'm angry," Williams said.